Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 pyats run example_testscript.py
 ```

 Once the testcase runs you should see an output similiar to the below where the tests run through and pass.
-If you look in the code you can see that testcase1 has 3 parts a setup(), test_1 and test_2.
+However what is it actually doing when it runs?
+To do that we need to take a look into the code.
+Looking at testcase1 we can see that has 3 parts a setup(), test_1 and test_2.

-Setup() isn't doing very much and just sets two variables equal to a value
+Setup() isn't doing very much and just sets two variables equal to a value:

 ```python
  self.a = 1